Updated: 2 February 2021

 - You will also receive the Coronavirus Supplement (see below)

 - If you are single and not a principal carer and receive JobSeeker or Youth Allowance you can earn up to $300 per fortnight without your payment being reduced.
 If you earn more than $300 per fortnight your benefit will reduce 60 cents for each dollar over this amount.
 Different thresholds and reductions apply to people who are principal carers and have partners

 - JobSeeker payments are also subject Asset tests.
 Recipients of JobSeeker that are homeowners can have assets of between $268,000 and $401,500 depending on their circumstances.
 Non home owners can have assets of between $482,500 and $616,000

 - If you don’t currently receive Government benefits, to get the JobSeeker Payment you will need to register with myGov and Centrelink – preferably online and by phone

 What about recipients of other government benefits?

-- If you already receive government benefits you may qualify for one or two additional payments of $750 each (Economic Support Payments) and the Coronavirus Supplement (see below).
-The first of the Economic Support Payments will be made in during April 2020.
-The second payment will be made during July 2020
+- If you already receive government benefits you may qualify for one or two additional payments of $250 each (Economic Support Payments) and the Coronavirus Supplement (see below).
+The next payment will be made in March 2021

 - If you are already eligible you will receive these automatically